Complete Guide to Online Medical Assistant Programs

 Some healthcare facilities do not require medical assistants to have a postsecondary degree or certification; however, completing an accredited training program is highly recommended.
 Candidacy for the certification exam to become a credentialed medical assistant, or CMA, is limited to students who have completed an accredited medical assistant online program that is recognized by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 Read More

-Comprehensive List of Schools for an Online Medical Assistant Degree (23)
+Comprehensive List of Accredited Online Schools - Medical Assistant Degrees ( 22)

 Medical assistants are required to have a mixture of people skills along with knowledge pertaining to billing and coding, medical terminology, administrative tasks, and a holistic understanding of the medical industry.
 Duties can include updating patient medical records, answering phones, checking in patients, explaining procedures to patients, helping patients with scheduling for lab work, and helping with bookkeeping and billing.
 The size of the office will often determine the variety of tasks that the medical assistant will perform.